Elites, Population Control, and the Myth of Self-Governance

 • We seek authority when uncertainty rises.

 Suspicion replaces cooperation.
-Rumor outruns verification.
-Institutional trust erodes faster than most people think possible.
+Rumor spreads faster than verification.
+Institutional trust erodes faster than most people expect.

 Groups harden into factions.
 Factions stop seeing each other as wrong and start seeing each other as illegitimate.
 Once legitimacy is questioned, rules feel optional.
 Enforcement starts to look selective.
 Retaliation cycles begin.